 Following her TV career, Kori entered the world of experiential marketing as a creative strategist at a brand experience agency.
 In her role, she lead and assisted with the creative conceptualization and overall creative oversight for B2B and B2C activations and events.
 Her background as a strategist allows her to approach each event with strategy and intention.

-After attending numerous luxury events across the city, Coleman noticed the lack of fine art and luxury experiences catered to the Black community.
+After attending numerous luxury events across the city, Kori noticed the lack of fine art and luxury experiences catered to the black community.
 With this in mind, she sought out Artistic Director Danielle Taylor to bring a thematic, interactive series to life.

-Coleman invests much of her time to align the D-Composed experience with local and national partners, venues and brands to bring a holistic experience to the Chicago area.
-She along with Taylor aim to create a space that is both inviting and emphasizes comfort for all to enjoy.
+Kori invests much of her time to align the D-Composed experience with local and national partners.
+In addition, she also works to infuse unique and creative concepts that will redefine the classical music experience.
+She along with Danielle aim to create a space that is approachable and inclusive that emphasizes comfort for all to enjoy.

 Danielle Taylor is a Chicago based violinist, violist, and writer.
 A native of Oakland, California, Danielle began playing violin in the Oakland Public Schools.
 With academic and performance degrees from Oberlin College and Conservatory, Danielle is currently finishing her Master’s in Violin Performance from Northwestern University, under the tutelage of Blair Milton (Chicago Symphony Orchestra), with mentors including Victor Yampolsky (Director of Orchestras, Bienen School of Music at Northwestern University), and Camden Shaw (Dover Quartet).